 Students learn to develop skills, knowledge and confidence in number, algebra, statistics, geometry and measurement.
-The focus is on learning to apply mathematical ideas and processes across the curriculum and to everyday situations.
+The focus is on learning to think and estimate mathematically and apply processes across the curriculum and to everyday situations.

 Social Sciences

 Students learn about belonging and participating in society through a process of inquiry.
 This involves learning how societies function and looking at how to be critical, active and responsible citizens through contexts relevant to our students' lives and interests.
 Students have multiple opportunities to explore their learning, present their ideas in a variety of ways and participate in social action related events.